public-repos-backup/timescaledb/SECURITY.md

 # Security Policy

 We aim to keep TimescaleDB safe for everyone.
-Publicly disclosing bugs in a public forum puts everyone in the Timescale community at risk.
+Publicly disclosing security bugs in a public forum puts everyone in the Timescale community at risk.

 ## Supported Versions